 If you’re one of them, you’ll be interested to know that a class action lawsuit has been served to CVS, due to allegedly misleading intent in the marketing and labeling of CVS Whey Protein due to alleged amino acid spiking.

 The class action complaint was filed nearly a month ago in the state of Illinois on November 11, 2014, and is publicly available.
-Our social media fans can download the full document below:
+You can download the full document below:

 CVS Class Action Complaint Main Points